Former Research and Teaching Team International Sustainable Tourism Initiative

 Megan Epler Wood

 Director Megan Epler Wood is the author of the 2017 book, Sustainable Tourism on a Finite Planet which addresses the cascading consequences of rapid tourism growth in the next 30 years.
 She is the Founding Director of the International Sustainable Tourism Initiative at the T.H.
 Chan School of Public Health at Harvard University where she leads an international applied research program on SMART Destination planning and Tourism and Environmental Health in a Changing Climate.
 She is Managing Director of the Sustainable Tourism Asset Management Program (STAMP) launched in April 2017 at the Center for Sustainable Global Enterprise in the SC Johnson College of Business at Cornell University.
 She is the Principal of EplerWood International which has raised millions of dollars of investment for sustainably designed ecotourism and community development projects in over 20 countries working with USAID, the World Bank, and Inter-American Development Bank.
 She was an NGO leader establishing ecotourism as a leading sustainable development tool from 1990-2002.
 Epler Wood won a Lifetime Achievement award from The International Ecotourism Society in 2013 for her significant work in this field.

 Dr. Vicente Molés

 Dr. Vicente J. Molés is an international consultant with more than 25 years of experience in international development programs and tourism.
 He advises several multilateral development institutions and worked with the International Sustainable Tourism Initiative (ISTI) under the direction of Megan Epler Wood at the Harvard T.H.
 Chan School of Public Health from 2017-2018 to develop research and a course on Sustainable Tourism, Regional Planning & Geodesign taught at Harvard Extension 2018 - 2021.
 Dr. Molés has worked for the Valencian Government (Spain), European Commission in Brussels, Spanish Agency for International Cooperation and Development (AECID) in Bolivia, UNWTO Themis Foundation as the Director, and at the Inter-American Development Bank (IDB) in Brazil.
-His experience in the tourism sector covers issues related to global strategic alliances, strategic planning, sustainable tourism, learning and management of development programs and projects within public and international institutions.
-He is an Industrial Engineer and received a Doctorate in Industrial Engineering from the Polytechnic University of Valencia and a Master’s degree in Hotel and Tourism Management from the University of Valencia.
-He is an Instructor at the Harvard Extension School.

 Harvard University Collaborators